mik00laj/MiniMax-algorithm/README.md

 1) MinMaxAgent vs RandomAgent
 ![image](https://github.com/mik00laj/MiniMax-algorithm/assets/108618874/8a7624a2-01b3-46eb-9700-119ac7a0f012)

-2) MinMaxAgent vs GreedyAgent
+3) MinMaxAgent vs GreedyAgent
 ![image](https://github.com/mik00laj/MiniMax-algorithm/assets/108618874/4692f472-5b4d-46fa-b30e-8e62395b8f37)

-3) MinMaxAgent vs NinjaAgent
+5) MinMaxAgent vs NinjaAgent
 ![image](https://github.com/mik00laj/MiniMax-algorithm/assets/108618874/8b446fe4-dba9-42a8-acc7-7223b478983f)

-4) MinMaxAgent vs MinMaxAgent(15)
+7) MinMaxAgent vs MinMaxAgent(15)
 ![image](https://github.com/mik00laj/MiniMax-algorithm/assets/108618874/60d0f07f-3eb4-475a-aec2-bb5f5802ef2f)

+Depth: The depth of the state tree, which is a parameter of the Minimax algorithm, has a significant impact on the results obtained by the agent in various situations.
+With increasing depth of the tree, i.e., the number of levels at which the algorithm considers possible moves, the agent can make more thoughtful decisions, potentially leading to better game results.
+However, the impact of the tree depth is not straightforward and may depend on many factors, such as the opponent's strategy, the complexity of the game, and even randomness or random elements in the game.

 Mean time: The game execution time may also depend on the opponent's strategy.
 If the opponent makes quick decisions or has lower computational complexity, the game execution time may be shorter.
 On the other hand, more advanced opponent strategies may require longer computation time by the MinMaxAgent.